-Theories, pedagogical considerations and current methodology in the teaching of listening, speaking, reading, and writing skills for second languages and target cultures.
-Emphasis on developing interpersonal communication skills of beginning and intermediate ESL students.
+This course will help to prepare learners to function as knowledgeable and effective teachers/scholars of students in a bilingual/ESL classroom.
+Students will conduct an in-depth study of theories, pedagogical considerations and current methodology in the teaching of listening, speaking, reading and writing skills for second languages and target cultures.
+Emphasis is on developing interpersonal communication skills of beginning and intermediate ESL students.